Hello, and welcome to the unoriginal world of naming different growing containers with frustratingly similar names.

 So, is a vivarium a type of terrarium, or vise-versa?

 You could go around in circles forever with this reasoning.
 To me, the naming comes down to practicality, not pedantic classification.

 It’s the priority behind the system that matters.

 The priority of a terrarium is to create an environment where your plants thrive.
 Whereas the pets are the priority in a vivarium, and the plants take a secondary role in making the animals comfortable and happy.

 Look, this isn’t a super strict rule, I’m not going to crack down on everyone who has an undocumented woodlouse in their terrarium.

-But, it is important that you optimise your system for what you want to grow.
+But, it is important that you optimize your system for what you want to grow.

 Learn Your “Ariums”

 madness process doesn’t stop with terrariums and vivariums.
 There’s a host of other containers/environments that follow the same pattern.

 - Mossarium – A mossarium is a container dedicated entirely to growing moss.
 It might sound a little dull but you’d be surprised how beautiful these can be.
 I am partial to a bit of moss though.

 - Oceanarium – This one you might not have heard of.
 It’s basically a large aquarium.
 Interestingly though, I get most of my terrarium design tips straight from the aquascaping world.

 - Riparium – Ripariums are similar to a paludarium, in that they too contain earth and aquatic elements.
 But rather than an even split, in a riparium the land takes a complementary role in creating a shoreline.
 The purpose of a riparium is to create an environment like a riverbank.
 After all, the word comes from the Latin “riparius” meaning shore.

 Then you also have ariums that follow the animal pattern.

-- Insectarium – A habitat built to raise all manner of insects from beetles to worms (though there are some terrarium insects we recommend everyone add).
+- Insectarium – A habitat built to raise all manner of insects from beetles to worms (though there are some terrarium insects we recommend everyone adds).

 - Formicarium – Otherwise known as an ant farm.